-huzzle and hanayama are the same product if one is sold out we will send the other-----....... ...Click on logo to go to top of catalogue - If you wish to use paypal we can send you a payment request or pay as by BACS Thank you- nic
+huzzle and hanayama are the same product just different box!-----....... ...Click on logo to go to top of catalogue - If you wish to use paypal select recorded delivery or help me keep costs down & pay me by BACS -- Thank you- nic

 160-piece puzzle includes a stand and a water cup so it can be used to display fresh flowers.